Lege19/only-connect/README.md

 ###  Vue.js app I created to play homemade Only Connect quizes in a moderately faithful way to the original

 ## Creating a quiz
-At some point in the future there may be a quiz editor within the web app, but for now you need to write the files manually
+At some point in the future there may be a quiz editor within the web app, but for now you need to write the files manually.
 ### The structure of the quiz
 Quizes have a title and some number of rounds, each of which is either a Connections round, a Sequence round, a Wall round, or a Vowel round.
 #### Rounds